Beatitude 5: The Blessings of Mercy

 - God forgives us and deals with us mercifully

-- We are called to forgive others and deal with others mercifully
+- God asks you to forgive others and deal with others mercifully

 - Our ability to receive God’s mercy is dependent on our mercy towards others